-According to the CDC, approximately 4.5 million dog bites occur in the United States every year, and 900,000 of those bites become infected.
+According to the CDC, approximately 4.5 million dog bites occur in the United States every year.
+About 900,000 of those bites become infected.
 Victims of dog bites frequently know the dog that attacked them.
-The head and neck are the most common site of bites in children up to age 10 years, probably because a child’s head is close to the level of a large dog’s mouth.
+The head and neck are the most common site of bites in children up to age 10 years.
+This is probably because a child’s head is close to the level of a large dog’s mouth.
 The arms and legs, particularly the right hand, are the most frequent site of injury for older children and adults.
 A dog bite can lead to a range of injuries, including scratches, deep open cuts, puncture wounds, crush injuries, and tearing away of a body part.
 Dog bites rarely cause death.
 However, it is important to get help at urgent care for dog bites.

-After being bitten by a dog, it is important to quickly and carefully clean the wound thoroughly with soap and a large amount of water; this can help to prevent infection.
+After being bitten by any animal, it is important to quickly and carefully clean the wound thoroughly with soap and a large amount of water; this can help to prevent infection.
 If there is bleeding, a clean towel or gauze should be pressed to the wound to slow or stop the bleeding.

 ●An animal bite has broken through the skin and bleeding does not stop after applying pressure for 15 minutes

 ●A bone may be broken, or if there is other serious injury

 ●A bite victim has diabetes, liver disease, cancer, HIV-infection, or takes a medication that could weaken the immune system

 It is best to see a doctor as soon as possible after a dog bite.
 This can help reduce the chance of developing an infection.
 The most common complication of a dog bite is infection.
 Antibiotics can help prevent infection in people with high-risk wounds, facial wounds, wounds involving a bone or joint, and for people with other health problems, such as a weak immune system or diabetes, which could increase the risk of serious infection.